An Approach to Constrained Polynomial Optimization via Nonnegative Circuit Polynomials and Geometric Programming: Examples for Constrained Optimization via Geometric Programming and a Comparison to Lasserre Relaxations

 \section{Examples for Constrained Optimization via Geometric Programming and a Comparison to Lasserre Relaxations}

 We consider constrained polynomial optimization problems of the form

 where $K$ is a basic closed semialgebraic set defined by $g_1,\dots,g_s \geq 0$.
 One of the main results in \cite{Iliman:deWolff:GP} is the observation that lower bounds for global optimization problems arising from SONCs via GP can not only be computed faster, but also be better than the bounds obtained by SOS via SDP.
 Here, we show that competitive bounds arising from SONC via GP can also be obtained for constrained problems.
 Particularly, if $2d$ is the maximal total degree of $f$ and $g_1,\ldots,g_s$, then the bound given by the $d$-th Lasserre relaxation is not necessarily as good as our optimal solution, which is in contrast to the bounds obtained by Ghasemi and Marshall; see Example \ref{Exa:Constrained:GhasemiMarshallCase} for further details.
-Moreover, we provide examples demonstrating that the runtime of the GP approach is not sensitive to increasing the degree of a given problem, which is in sharp contrast to the runtime of SDPs.\\
+Moreover, we provide runtimes for rescaled version of our examples demonstrating that the runtime of the GP approach is not sensitive to increasing the degree of a given problem.
+This has been observed by several authors in the past, e.g. \cite{Boyd:Kim:Vandenberghe:TutorialOnGP,Ghasemi:Marshall:GP, Ghasemi:Marshall:GP:Semialgebraic}, and is in contrast to the runtime of SDPs.\\

 Let \struc{$\Sigma_{}^{}\mathbb R[\mathbf{x}]^2$} denote the set of \struc{\textit{$n$-variate sums of squares}}.
 We consider the \struc{$d$-th \emph{Lasserre relaxation}} \cite{Lasserre:NonnegativeApplications}